Updated: Aug 17

 How to tend sprains and dislocations

-Sprains are injuries to ligaments and can easily occur after sudden movements in a limb.
-These sorts of injuries are not very common as the children are small but become more likely in older children and adults.
+Sprains are injuries to ligaments and can easily occur after sudden, severe movements or falls.
+These sorts of injuries are not very common in children but become more likely in older children and adults.
 A sprain is associated with swelling, pain, warmth, and stiffness or difficulty moving the limb.
 Sprains typically heal themselves after a while but there are things to do to speed up the process.
 The standard methods for tending to a sprain is normally abbreviated as RICE, and stand for rest, ice, compression, and elevation.
 In short, you should cool the injured area, apply pressure, and keep the limb elevated whenever possible.
 However. convincing a child to rest can be somewhat difficult.
 Depending on the location of the sprain, a splint or cast of some sort may aid in keeping the injured limb immobile and limit further use and damage.
 To manage the pain, over the counter painkillers can be useful.
-Just make sure you follow the dosage appropriate for a child as that varies from that for an adult.
+Just make sure you follow the dosage appropriate for a child as that can vary from the adult dosage.